-Unless they are already packed in oil, sun-dried tomatoes will need to be reconstituted before use.
-Just let them soak in warm water for thirty minutes until soft and pliable, drain (reserve the liquid to add flavor to stocks and sauces), pat dry and use as directed in your recipe.
+Unless they are already packed in oil, sun-dried tomatoes will need to be reconstituted before use (unless they are being cooked in a liquid).
+This is a pretty simple process: Just let them soak in warm water for 30 minutes until soft and pliable, drain (reserve the liquid to add flavor to stocks and sauces), pat dry, and use as directed in your recipe.

-To use oil-packed, drain tomatoes from oil and use.
-Always be sure that those left in the jar are completely covered with oil, which may mean adding more oil as you use the tomatoes.
-Don't toss out that oil when you're done with the tomatoes.
-It will pick up flavor from the tomatoes and be great in salad dressings or used for stir-frys and sauteeing.
+To use oil-packed sun-dried tomatoes, drain the tomatoes from the oil before eating or adding to a recipe.
+Always be sure that those tomatoes left in the jar are completely covered with oil, which may mean adding more oil as you use the tomatoes, and be sure to store in the fridge.
+And don't toss out that oil when you are done with the tomatoes—it will pick up flavor from the tomatoes and be delicious in salad dressings or used for stir-fries and sauteed dishes.

 Cooking with Sun-Dried Tomatoes

 The flavor of sun-dried tomatoes is quite intense, concentrated, and slightly salty, so a little goes a long way.
 Many people, especially children, enjoy eating sun-dried tomatoes as a snack out of hand.
 Although they are wonderful with pasta, sun-dried tomatoes are also tasty with many other foods, including vegetables, meats, and even bread.

 Making Your Own Sun-Dried Tomatoes

 Whether you have an abundance of tomatoes from your garden, or just want to try your hand at drying your own, making sun-dried tomatoes at home isn't all that difficult.
 You can do it the way the Italians have been doing it for years and place cut tomatoes out in the sun for four days or so (there are a few pieces of equipment and some precautions you need to take), or you can dry the tomatoes in the oven or in a food dehydrator.